Grief and Loss Therapy

 Grief can enter your life in many ways - through loss, change, and the quiet realization that life has unfolded differently than you expected.

 You may be grieving the anticipated or unexpected death of someone important.
 You may be adjusting to life without their presence while holding complicated emotions about the relationship - love, regret, relief, anger, longing, and unfinished conversations that still quietly live within you.
+You may find yourself replaying conversations, questioning past decisions, or struggling to adjust to a future that no longer includes the person who mattered deeply to you.
+When relationships were complicated, estranged, or unresolved, grief can feel especially layered and difficult to process.
 Grief can bring questions about identity, belonging, and how to move forward in a world that now feels unfamiliar.

-For others, grief emerges through life transitions that feel disorienting or difficult to make sense of.
-Becoming a parent may bring deep love alongside the loss of freedom, previous routines, or parts of yourself that once felt central.
-Career dissatisfaction or feeling stuck in professional role can create grief for the path you thought your life would take.
-Moving away from familiar places or communities may lead to a quiet longing for stability, tradition, or connection.
+Grief also emerges during life transitions that disrupt your sense of direction or belonging.
+Becoming a parent may bring profound love while also surfacing loss for past versions of yourself - your independence, identity, or previous routines.
+Career dissatisfaction or feeling stuck in professional roles that no longer align with your values can create grief for the path you thought your life would take.
+Moving away from familiar places or communities can lead to a quiet longing for stability, connection, and tradition.

 Grief can also surface when childhood experiences, family dynamics, or attachment wounds begin to feel more present in adulthood.
-You may notice patterns in relationships, emotional overwhelm, or a growing awareness that past experiences continue to shape how you see yourself and the world.
+You may notice patterns in relationships, emotional overwhelm, or an increasing awareness that past experiences continue to shape how you see yourself and the world.
+Grief in these situations may involve mourning the support, safety, or understanding you needed but did not receive.

 How Grief May Be Showing Up…